 The 2019 ride started in laid-back, luxurious Wellesley, at the Peets Coffee Shop.
-The 2022 ride starts a little further south-east.
+2022 and later rides start a little further south-east.
 Either way, riders will head south through the suburbs, pedaling through Norwood and Mansfield (instead of Dover, Medfield, and Norfolk), down to Rehoboth, MA through rolling terrain and gorgeous countryside.
 You might see a few alpacas grazing when you ride by the Happy Snowman Alpaca Farm on Slater Street at Mile 31.
 Once you tear yourself away from your new wooly friends, you’ll stop at the first control at a Cumberland Farms.

 Continuing south, you’ll ride through some quaint residential areas until you reach the Rhode Island state line, at which point you’ll follow the Warren Reservoir into downtown Warren.
 You might catch a glimpse of a Wildlife Refuge or the local beach before catching the East Bay Bike Path.
 You’ll follow the East Bay Bike Path for 4 miles before entering downtown Bristol, a town that was bombarded twice by the British Navy in the Revolutionary War.
 Once you’re done admiring Bristol, you’ll ride toward and cross the Mt.
 Hope Bridge.
 ALL riders should take care as the bridge is elevated, exposed, and has large expansion grates that can swallow tires.
 It’s totally fine to hop off and walk over them, and recommended even if you have wide tires.

 Once you cross the bridge, you’ll gaze upon a gorgeous view of the Naragansett Bay before you head inland.
 At this point, you might decide to ditch the bike and swim back to Boston – watch out for sharks.
 If you’re clipped in and pedaling, you’ll have some great food options.
 Anna D.’s café has great sandwiches, and you’ll have two opportunities to stop there and get the thing you regretted not ordering the first time around, after you lick your fingers clean.